 When I played basketball in school, someone was bound to get a sprained ankle at some point in the year.
 When one of my teammates would drop to the floor in pain, I would do the only thing I knew to do -run to his side and offer to let him lean on me while he hobbled off the court.
 I wasn’t a medical professional.
 I couldn’t give my teammate a diagnosis and a painkiller; I was limited in what I could do.
 But I could offer a shoulder to lean on while we were headed back to the locker room or carry his bag back to the bus.

 I remember a friend of mine being on crutches for weeks.
 Everyday at lunch one of us would carry his tray for him.
 That seems pretty insignificant until you try to carry a lunch tray while on crutches.
-We couldn’t heal his wound -that would take time, medication, and professionals -but we could help with the day-to-day tasks that were impeded because of the wound.
+We couldn’t heal his wound -that would take time -but we could help with the day-to-day tasks that were impeded because of the injury.

 When we see a loved one hurting, our longing is to heal the wound and believe that anything less is inconsequential.
 However, nothing could be further from the truth.
 You are there day-after-day bearing up the one you love, encouraging that person when the hurt seems unbearable, speaking truth when all he/ she can hear is lies.
 You are the voice of reason and the one constant among a rollercoaster of emotions.
 These are what get your loved one through the valley -the supportive shoulder and the tray-carrier.

 Remember, we’re together in this journey so “lean on me…for it won’t be long ’til I’m gonna need somebody to lean on” -Bill Withers.

 If you know someone who needs to hear this, please share it.
 God bless you in your journey of growth.